-The Persson Family controls 74.9 per cent. of H&M's voting power of the issued share capital of the Group.
+The Persson Family controls 75.8 per cent. of H&M's voting power

+Erling Persson founded H&M in 1947.
+His son Stefan Persson took over as CEO in 1982 and as chairman of the board in 1998, and Karl Johan Persson became CEO in 2009 and chairman in 2020.
+As at 31 August 2021, the Stefan Persson family and related companies (the Persson Family) had voting rights over 75.8 per cent. of the issued share capital of the Group.
 As a result, the Persson Family has the ability to exert significant influence over the Group's corporate affairs and to control the outcome of virtually all matters submitted to a vote of H&M's shareholders, including the election of H&M's directors, the amendment of H&M's Articles of Association or By-laws, and the approval of mergers, consolidations and other significant corporate transactions.